 Absolute refractive index: The refractive index of a medium in relation to that of a vacuum.

 Absorption curve, absorption spectrum: The fraction of incident radiation absorbed by the material over a range of frequencies.
 The absorption spectrum is primarily determined by the atomic and molecular composition of the material.

 Acceptance Angle: The maximum angle within which light will be accepted by an element, such as a detector or waveguide.
-In the latter, it is quantified as half the vertex angle of the cone within which optical power may be coupled into bound modes of a fiber (also called acceptance cone and cone angle).
+In the latter, it is quantified as half the angle of the cone within which light is coupled into the optic (also called acceptance cone and cone angle).
 This is closely related to f/#.

-Angle of Incidence: The angle formed by an incident ray of light and an imaginary line perpendicular to the plane of the component’s surface.
+Angle of Incidence (AOI): The angle formed by an incident ray of light and an imaginary line perpendicular to the plane of the component’s surface.
 When the ray is said to be “normal” to the surface, the angle is 0°.

 Angle of Reflection: The angle formed between the normal to a surface and the reflected ray.
 This angle lies in a common plane with the angle of incidence and is equal to it.

 Angle of Refraction: The angle formed between a refracted ray and the normal to the surface.
 This angle lies in a common plane with the angle of incidence.